thomasloven/hass-browser_mod/README.md

 # Installation instructions

-**NOTE: This integration requires Home Assistant version 0.95 or later**

 - Copy the contents of `custom_components/browser_mod/` to `<your config dir>/custom_components/browser_mod/`.

 - Add the following to your `configuration.yaml`: